Permafrost/Tundra/README.md

 ### tundra.document.value:replace

-Replaces all occurrences of the given [regular expression pattern] in each string value in the given IData document with the replacement string.
+Replaces either the first or all occurrences of the given [regular expression pattern] in each string value in the given `IData` document with the replacement string.

 #### Inputs:

-* `$document` is an IData document to have all occurrences of the given [regular expression pattern] in each string value replaced.
+* `$document` is an `IData` document to have all occurrences of the given [regular expression pattern] in each string value replaced.
 * `$pattern` is the [regular expression pattern] to match against each string value.
+If not specified, no replacement will occur.
 * `$replacement` is the replacement string to be substituted in each string value wherever the given pattern is found.
 * `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
-If false, captured groups can be referred to with dollar-sign references, such as $1, and other special characters may need to be escaped.
+If false, captured groups can be referred to with dollar-sign references, such as `$1`, and other special characters may need to be escaped.
-  Defaults to false.
-* `$recurse?` is an optional boolean indicating if embedded IData documents and IData[] document lists should also have occurrences of the pattern in their string values replaced.
   Defaults to `false`.
+* `$mode` is a choice of whether to replace all occurrences of the pattern, or just the first occurrence.
+If not specified, defaults to all occurrences.
+* `$recurse?` is an optional boolean indicating if embedded `IData` documents and `IData[]` document lists should also have occurrences of the pattern in their string values replaced.
+Defaults to `false`.

 #### Outputs:

-* `$document` is the given IData document with all occurrences of the given [regular expression pattern] in each string value replaced with `$replacement`.
+* `$document` is the given `IData` document with all occurrences of the given [regular expression pattern] in each string value replaced with `$replacement`.